 Data Type: container Minimum Occurrences: 0 Maximum Occurrences: 1 Parent: Root Children: Branch, Full Product Name, Relationship

-The optional element cvrf:DocumentReferences is a container for all fully qualified product names that can be referenced elsewhere in the document (specifically when describing the products that are affected by a vulnerability using the Product Statuses, Threats, CVSS Score Sets, and Remediation containers).
+The optional element prod:ProductTree is a container for all fully qualified product names that can be referenced elsewhere in the document (specifically when describing the products that are affected by a vulnerability using the Product Statuses, Threats, CVSS Score Sets, and Remediation containers).
 The Product Tree can have as many branches as needed, but each endpoint of the tree must be terminated with a Full Product Name element, which represents a product that can be referenced elsewhere.

 This structure is a major change from CVRF 1.0, where affected products were direct child elements of Vulnerability; the change was necessary to meet the vastly different requirements of various organizations in the way they document their products.
 Also, in situations where a CVRF document contains more than one vulnerability, a separate product repository at the document level reduces the need to duplicate all product entries in each vulnerability.